VHeurtevant/cmps2200-assignment-02/assignment-02.md

 **3d.** Assume that any `map`s are done in parallel, and that we use the efficient implementation of `scan` from class.
 What are the recurrences for the Work and Span of this solution?

 The work and span has three components we must consider-map, scan, and reduce.
 We know that the efficient version of scan's work is O(n), map is also work O(n), and reduce is O(n) as well.
-Summing these up, we have O(3n), which simplifies to O(n).
+Summing these up, we have O(3n), which simplifies to O(n) work.

 Considering the span, map has a span of O(1) in parallel, while reduce and scan both have O(logn) span.
 In parallel computing, w choose the maximum of these elements- so we have O(logn) span.
 .